Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Introduction

-Structural graph summaries are used for various different tasks such as cardinality estimations for queries in graph databases~\cite{DBLP:conf/icde/NeumannM11}, data exploration~\cite{lodex2015,loupe2015,DBLP:conf/semWeb/PietrigaGADCGM18,DBLP:conf/esws/SpahiuPPRM16a}, data visualization~\cite{DBLP:journals/vldb/GoasdoueGM20}, vocabulary term recommendations~\cite{DBLP:conf/esws/SchaibleGS16}, related entity retrieval~\cite{DBLP:conf/www/CiglanNH12}, and query answering in data search~\cite{DBLP:conf/kcap/GottronSKP13}.
-The distinguishing characteristic of structural graph summaries is that they partition the set of vertices in a graph based on equivalences of subgraphs~\cite{DBLP:journals/tcs/BlumeRS21}.
+A general property of structural graph summaries is that they partition the set of vertices in a graph based on equivalences of subgraphs~\cite{DBLP:journals/tcs/BlumeRS21}.
 To determine subgraph equivalences, only structural features are used, such as specific combinations of labels.
-A structural graph summary is often an order of magnitude smaller than the input graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
-This allows tasks such as cardinality estimation and query answering to be efficiently executed on the summary instead of the original graph.

-An example is shown in the top-left of \cref{fig:schema-evolution} at time~$t$.
-Our graph contains two subgraphs $G1$ and~$G2$, which originate from distinct sources $X$ and~$Y$.
+An example of a data graph is shown in the top-left of \cref{fig:schema-evolution}.
+The graph contains two subgraphs $G1$ and~$G2$, which originate from distinct sources $X$ and~$Y$.
 Both graphs contain vertices labeled \textsf{Book}, \textsf{Subject}, and \textsf{Person}, and edges labeled \textsf{topic} and \textsf{author}.
 One can define a graph summary (SG) using an equivalence relation~$\sim$ that summarizes vertices that have the same labels and are connected to vertices with the same labels by edges with the same labels.
-If two equivalent (sub)graphs are found, the redundant information is removed and a new subgraph in SG is created.
-For instance, since $v1$ and $v7$ are equivalent under~$\sim$, they are summarized by the same subgraph in SG~($vs1$).
+If two equivalent (sub)graphs are found in the data graph, only a single new subgraph in SG is created that preserves the information about the equivalent (sub)graphs from the data graph.
+For instance, since $v1$ and~$v7$ are equivalent under~$\sim$, they are summarized by the same subgraph $vs1$ in SG, starting with the its root vertex~$r1$.
 This graph summary SG is shown in the top right of \cref{fig:schema-evolution}.
-It preserves the information about the combinations of graph labels (\textsf{Book}$-$\textsf{topic}$\rightarrow$\textsf{Subject} and \textsf{Book}$-$\textsf{author}$\rightarrow$\textsf{Person}) found in the GDB at time $t$.
-In addition, a so-called payload~\cite{DBLP:conf/kcap/GottronSKP13} can be added to the~SG.
-This could be, for example, the number of equivalent subgraphs found, here two, a list of their sources, \ie $X$ and $Y$.
+It preserves the information about the combinations of graph labels (\textsf{Book}$-$\textsf{topic}$\rightarrow$\textsf{Subject} and \textsf{Book}$-$\textsf{author}$\rightarrow$\textsf{Person}) found in the data graph (GDB) at time $t$.
+In addition, a so-called payload~\cite{DBLP:conf/kcap/GottronSKP13} can be added to the~SG (not shown in the figure).
+This could be, \eg the number of equivalent subgraphs found (here, two) or a list of the subgraph sources (here, $X$ and~$Y$).
 For different tasks, different payloads are used~\cite{DBLP:journals/tcs/BlumeRS21}.
+Structural graph summaries are often an order of magnitude smaller than the input graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
+This allows tasks to be executed faster on the summary instead of the original graph.